jonfernq/English-Teaching/CommunicativeGames/README.md

 - **Language Function:** Asking for things in shops

 The activity is called "Shopping Lists" and is a whole class exchange and collection game that aims to improve students' ability to ask for things in shops.
 Each student is given a shopping list and four randomly selected picture cards.
 The object of the game is for each student to acquire the items on their list by moving around the class and asking other students for the things they need, specifying the quantities they want.
 For example, "Have you got any raspberry jam?
 Yes, how much do you want?
 Two jars."
 The game focuses on essential vocabulary related to food, pharmacy items, amounts, containers, and numbers and weights.

+#### 11. Home Sweet Home
+- **Activity Type:** Matching
+- **Language Function:** Describing houses and flats (apartments)
+-
+The activity is called "Home sweet home" and it is a whole class matching game that focuses on describing houses and flats.
+Each student is given a picture of their old house and a picture of their new house, and the goal is to find the person who now lives in the house they used to live in by asking questions about their present houses such as "What's your house like?" or "Has it got a...?".
+This activity encourages students to use descriptive language and engage in conversation with their classmates.

 #### 38. Holiday Quiz
 - **Activity Type:** Guessing Game